 Returning the Car

-Some states may give you the right to return the vehicle as an alternative to making the large balloon payment.
-These states include Illinois, Maine, New Hampshire, and Texas.
-Lenders in some of these states may impose certain fees if you return the vehicle as an alternative to making the balloon payment.
+Some lenders may give you the right to return the vehicle as an alternative to making the large balloon payment.
+Lenders, however, may impose certain fees if you return the vehicle as an alternative to making the balloon payment.

 Refinancing